 3D Printing Polymer Materials in Industries

 While selecting a product to print a specific component, a close consideration is essential.
-Whilst the number of commercially usable polymers are accessible, not a single polymer offers one the required properties for a particular application.
+Whilst the number of commercial usable polymers are accessible, not a single polymer offers one the required properties for a particular application.
 Moreover, no specific polymer present on the market can be printed using a single Additive Manufacturing technique.
-The material selection is focused on the product and the desires of the customers.
+The material selection of 3D printing polymer materials is focused on the product and the desires of the customers.
 The atmosphere and conditions (e.g., temperature, mechanical load, UV Light, chemical exposure, radiation, and moisture), 3D printing method, availability and process ability under which the component is exposed must be taken into account.

-Mechanical Characterization of 3D-Printed Polymers (Optimization Studies in 3D Printing)
+Mechanical Characterization of 3D-Printing Polymer materials (Optimization Studies in 3D Printing)

 Material selection strategies

 The decision criteria for selection of materials for product design and manufacturing are:

 - Powder bed options

 4. Material Identification

 Polymers are used for producing PET bottles, dolls, tools, luggage, phones, computers, appliances, cushions, electronics, and transportation parts.
 Thus the polymers have become consumer products.
 It is sensible for efforts to develop 3D printable materials that can be produced quickly.